Shaws Bay Precinct

 Protecting the health of the bay and providing community access

-Ballina Shire Council will progressively work through these actions, and has identified the following works to progress in 2017 (illustrated in attached factsheet).
+Ballina Shire Council will progressively work through these actions, and has identified the following works to progress (see factsheets below for more information).

-- Mangroves removed from bay along training wall (juvenile and as per licence from Department of Primary Industries – Fisheries).
+Mangrove removal occuring annually along the training wall and on the western foreshore adjacent to Compton Drive (juvenile mangroves and as per licence from Department of Primary Industries – Fisheries).

-- Water testing and monitoring for recreational swimming quality under the Beachwatch Program (occurs weekly).
+Water testing and monitoring for recreational swimming quality under the Beachwatch Program commenced and occurs weekly.

 Action 1: Control bank erosion and siltation into the bay

-The existing rock will be removed, banks stabilised and access to the bay improved.
-Sandy beaches will be created and access to other areas will be closed to allow for revegetation.
-Much of this work will be carried out at low tide.
+These works are now finalised with banks stabilised and access to the bay improved.
+Sandy beaches have been created and access to other areas has been limited to allow for revegetation.

 Funding partners: Ballina Shire Council, Office of Environment and Heritage, Department of Industry - Lands.

 This component is purley for the investigation into the feasability of dredging Shaws Bay.
 This also includes the preparation of studies and obtaining the relevant approvals.
 Once approvals/permits are obtained Council will apply for grant funding to complete the dredging works.